Mainframe-Archive/onyx/README.md

 ## Introduction

-Onyx is a proof of concept for our next phase of development on a fully-decentralized messaging platform.
+Onyx is a proof-of-concept for our next phase of development on a fully-decentralized messaging platform.
 It relies on a secure messaging protocol in the Ethereum core called [PSS](https://github.com/ethersphere/go-ethereum/tree/pss/swarm/pss).

 ## Installing

-To install onyx, download and install the latest release binaries for your platform from our [releases page](https://github.com/thusfresh/onyx/releases).
+To install Onyx, download and install the latest release binaries for your platform from our [releases page](https://github.com/thusfresh/onyx/releases).
+If you wish to install the mailboxing service remotely, follow the instructions on its [README](https://github.com/MainframeHQ/onyx-server).

 ## Know issues